ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 #####
 :::Exercise

-In this exercise you will be submitting your data in a Google form that will be collected into one larger data set with data from all the students in your class.
-We will then **linearize** the class data so that we can fit a line to the data and make a quantitative judgment about the experiment.
+In this exercise you will be submitting your data in a Google form that will be collected into one larger data set with data from all the students in your section.
+We will then **linearize** the class data, fit a line to the data, and make a quantitative judgment about the experiment.
 Submit your data in the form linked in the table below.
 Make sure that the mass you provide is in **kilograms**, the length is in **meters**, and the period is in **seconds**. **Also make sure that you select your correct section!**
 #####
 :::Figure:Table
 | Google Form |